List of tourist attractions in Kozhikode: Mananchira and nearby institutions

-Mananchira is a large tank in the heart of the city.
-Mananchira or Mana Vikraman Tank was the drinking water source for the entire palace complex.
-Surrounding the Mananchira are several important institutions.
-The town hall was constructed in 1891 by salt merchants and has been an important stage for several popular agitations and ceremonies during the freedom movement and thereafter.
-The Pattalapalli or 'Military Mosque' was originally built for the Mysore soldiers who had surrounded the palace during the Mysore invasion.
-Once the main courtyard of the Zamorin ruler's palace, the Mananchira ground along with the older Ansari Park has been developed into a well-maintained park called 'Mananchira Square'.
+Mananchira is a large water tank located in the heart of the city.
+Originally known as Mana Vikraman Tank, it historically served as the primary drinking water source for the Zamorin's palace complex.
+Today, several prominent civic and historic institutions surround the tank.
+The town hall, constructed in 1891 by local salt merchants, served as a significant venue for numerous public demonstrations and ceremonies during the freedom movement and in the decades that followed.
+The Pattalapalli or 'Military Mosque', was originally built to serve the Mysore soldiers stationed there during the 18th-century invasions of the region.
+Once the main courtyard of the palace, the Mananchira Ground along with the older Ansari Park, has been transformed into a public park known as 'Mananchira Square'.

 S.M.
 Street

 S.M.
-Street is a shopping and commercial lane immediately north of Mananchira Square.
-The name Sweetmeat is thought to have been derived from a kind of sweet (locally called 'halwa') which was called 'sweetmeat' by European traders.
-S.M.
-Street, like the lanes of Veliyangadi, is about 600 years old and was most likely occupied by the residences and shops of sweet manufacturers from Gujarath.
-A now-abandoned Parsi cemetery called Anjuman, most likely built in the 17th century, is located here and finds mention in William Logan's Malabar.
+Street is a prominent commercial lane located immediately north of Mananchira Square.
+The abbreviation stands for Sweetmeat Street, a name believed to originate from a local confection known as 'Halwa', which European traders referred to as sweetmeat.
+Like the lanes of Vallyaangadi, S.M.
+Street is roughly 600 years old and was most likely settled by Gujarati sweet manufacturers who established both their residences and shops here.
+Reflecting the area's diverse history, a now-abandoned 17th-century Parsi cemetery called Anjuman is also located here, a landmark famously documented in William Logan's Malabar.